 It’s common to have some mild discomfort, swelling and bruising of your scrotum for a few days after the vasectomy.
 If you have pain or discomfort, you can take painkillers, such as paracetamol.
-Contact your GP for advice if you are still experiencing considerable pain after taking painkillers.
+Contact your GP for advice if you're still experiencing considerable pain after taking painkillers.

 It’s common to have blood in your semen in the first few ejaculations after a vasectomy.
 This isn’t harmful.

-Wearing close-fitting underwear, such as Y-fronts, during the day and at night will help to support your scrotum and will also help ease any discomfort or swelling.
+Wearing close-fitting underwear, such as Y-fronts, during the day and at night will help to support your scrotum.
+It'll also help ease any discomfort or swelling.
 Make sure you change your underwear every day.

-It is usually safe for you to have a bath or shower after your operation – check with your doctor what is suitable for you.
+It's usually safe for you to have a bath or shower after your operation.
+Check with your doctor what is suitable for you.
 Make sure you dry your genital area gently and thoroughly.

 Returning to work

-Most men will be fit to return to work one or two days after their vasectomy, but you should avoid sport and heavy lifting for at least one week after the operation.
-This is to minimise the risk of developing complications (see below).
-If any symptoms continue after a few days, consult your GP.
+Most men will be fit to return to work 1 or 2 days after their vasectomy.
+But you should avoid sport and heavy lifting for at least 1 week after the operation.
+This is to minimise the risk of developing complications.
+If any symptoms continue after a few days, speak to your GP.

-You can have sex again as soon as it is comfortable to do so, although it is best to wait for a couple of days.
-However, you will still have sperm in your semen immediately after the operation, as it takes time to clear the remaining sperm in your tubes.
-It takes an average of 20-30 ejaculations to clear the tubes of sperm.
-You will need to use another method of contraception until you have had two clear semen tests.
+You can have sex again as soon as it's comfortable to do so.
+It's best to wait for a couple of days.
+You'll still have sperm in your semen immediately after the operation, as it takes time to clear the remaining sperm in your tubes.
+It takes an average of 20 to 30 ejaculations to clear the tubes of sperm.
+You'll need to use another method of contraception until you're told that it's OK to stop.

 Once the operation has been carried out successfully and semen tests have shown that there is no sperm present, long-term partners may not need to use other forms of contraception.